darelf/inisparser/README.md

 The purpose of this package is to convert the OSTI notations for formulas and convert it to the INIS notation.
-There are a couple of other functions that do things like reverse that conversion ( poorly, so any help or ideas there are welcome ), and one that makes a valiant attempt and picking UTF-8 characters.
+There are a couple of other functions that do things like reverse that conversion ( poorly, so any help or ideas there are welcome ), and one that makes a valiant attempt at picking UTF-8 characters.

 #### Note
 The UTF-8 character replacement is best effort.
 Obviously these formulas can get